Kimkins Diet: Big Fat Fraud? | Diet Reviews

 Dana

-3. Matt (189 comments) says:
+4. Matt (194 comments) says:

-Dana, I’m sorry that you felt that my take on Kimkins was one-sided.
-While I disagree with your assessment that the diet is “great” — I do respect your right to air your opinion.
+Dana, Im sorry that you felt that my take on Kimkins was one-sided.
+While I disagree with your assessment that the diet is great I do respect your right to air your opinion.

-I will let the facts stand: The diet is too calorie restrictive; it recommends the use of chemical laxatives which can be dangerous when used for long periods of time; it is nutritionally unbalanced; and the founder of the diet misrepresented herself, her “success stories” and her own amount of weight loss.
+I will let the facts stand: The diet is too calorie restrictive; it recommends the use of chemical laxatives which can be dangerous when used for long periods of time; it is nutritionally unbalanced; and the founder of the diet misrepresented herself, her success stories and her own amount of weight loss.
 These facts are difficult to dispute.

-I stand by my article and it’s accuracy.
-Heidi seems to have done a perfectly good job of discrediting herself, I’m just reporting what happened.
+I stand by my article and its accuracy.
+Heidi seems to have done a perfectly good job of discrediting herself, Im just reporting what happened.
 No embellishment is necessary.
 In this case, truth clearly is stranger than fiction.

-4. OhYeahBabe (1 comments) says:
+5. OhYeahBabe (1 comments) says:

 Thanks for the thorough review, Matt.
 I agree with you that the facts are difficult to dispute.